 - Be active – Discover a physical activity you enjoy and suits your level of mobility and fitness, because exercise makes you feel good and can improve your mood.
 Visit Active North Tyneside to find out more.

 - Take notice – Savour the moment, whether walking to work, around a local park, eating your lunch or talking to friends, will help you appreciate what matters to you.
 Find your nearest park here.

 - Keep learning – Enjoy achieving a new challenge and boost your confidence by trying something new or rediscovering an old interest.
 Find out more about Adult Learning.

 - Give – Join a volunteer group or just do something nice for someone – it can be incredibly rewarding and a good way to connect.
 Voda provide support, advice and training to volunteers.

-SIGN North Tyneside brings together information about activities, events and services for residents living within North Tyneside.
+Living Well North Tyneside brings together information about activities, events and services for residents living within North Tyneside.
 It can help you find out what’s happening in your local area.
-You can also find out about support and equipment for your home, activities within your community, and services to meet your needs.

 North Tyneside Talking Therapies provides psychological assessment and treatment to adults who live in North Tyneside who are suffering from common mental health problems.

 Young People living in North Tyneside aged 11-18 can also access Kooth.com for support on any issues or concerns they may have.

 North Tyneside Child and Adolescent Mental Health Service (CAMHS) aims to provide help to children and young people up to 18 years old, and their families, who are having moderate to severe emotional, behavioural, developmental, psychological or relationship difficulties.
 Referral is through a range of professionals including GPs, social workers and public health nurses in schools.